 INTRODUCTION TO BONDING METHODS

 Most rabbits are territorial by nature.
 However, this does not mean that they have to lead solitary lives.
-Rabbits that live in compatible pairs or small groups benefit in many ways, including companionship, mental and physical stimulation, and not least a grooming partner!
+Rabbits that live in compatible pairs or occasionally even small groups benefit in many ways, including companionship, mental and physical stimulation, and not least a grooming partner!

-Whilst there is no doubt that keeping rabbits in compatible pairs works best, there are some circumstances where a group or trio may work, so for more information on that topic, click on the side bar link for “Groups and Trios” or scroll down to the foot of this article.
+Whilst there is no doubt that keeping rabbits in compatible pairs works best, there are some (but not many) circumstances where a group or trio may work, so for more information on that topic, click on the side bar link for “Groups and Trios” or scroll down to the foot of this article.

 Although the general thrust of this article is about bonding your rabbit, please do not feel pressurised into trying to match-up your rabbit just because you feel this is something you have to do.
 Whilst most rabbits do benefit from living with a compatible other, there are a sizeable minority that really do seem to prefer to live without having to share their environment, especially if they are humanised and have a lot of attention from their owner.
 This can be especially true of house rabbits, and also can be true of elderly rabbits who sometimes prefer to be on their own despite having shared their life until recently with a bunny partner.
 If your rabbit has been recently bereaved, it is best to wait a couple of weeks or so and observe his or her behaviour to determine whether he/she is really missing the companionship – this can be seen by noting changes in behaviour where a rabbit is perhaps more reserved, less outgoing, and seems to spend a lot of time hunched and inactive (not to be confused with the onset of gut stasis).
 Sometimes you will see this behaviour to start with, but some rabbits regain their bounce within a week or so and actually gain a new lease of life!
 So the point I am making here is to take each rabbit as an individual and decide what to do based on the circumstances involved and not based on what someone says in a book or website!